French R&D Tax Credit Advisor | CIR, CII and JEI

 - CII (Crédit d'Impôt Innovation — innovation tax credit): recover up to 20% of eligible costs for the design of innovative prototypes.
 Annual expenditure cap: €400,000, giving a maximum credit of €80,000.
 Reserved for SMEs within the EU definition (< 250 employees, turnover < €50M).

-- JEI / JEII status (Jeune Entreprise Innovante — young innovative company): reserved for companies under 8 years old that invest heavily in R&D (> 15% of total costs), this status provides exemptions from employer social charges on R&D personnel, plus significant tax reductions (corporate tax exemption in the first profitable year, CFE and property tax exemptions).
+- JEI / JEC status (Jeune Entreprise Innovante — young innovative company): reserved for companies under 8 years old that invest heavily in R&D (> 15% of total costs), this status provides a full exemption from employer social charges on R&D personnel — the core benefit — plus local-tax exemptions (CFE and property tax) by local-authority vote.
+The former corporate-tax exemption (100% then 50%) now applies only to companies created before 1 January 2024; it was withdrawn for companies created from 2024.

 Eligible expenditure for CIR#